A Summary of the Best Kosher Restaurants in Israel.

 - Beresheet and Cramim hotel restaurants.

-Although I find hotel restaurants often lack atmosphere, the fact that they cater to tourists often means the standard of food and service are better.
+Although I find hotel restaurants often lack atmosphere, the fact that they cater to tourists often means the standard of food and service is better.